 The industry is changing all the time.
 The introduction of artificial intelligence (AI) to the public changed everything.
 In inventory management, automation is helping make it much easier to manage large inventory levels.

-With that, advanced technologies like RFID, IoT sensors, and artificial intelligence enables real-time monitoring, predictive analytics, and proactive decision-making to optimize inventory levels.
+With that, advanced technologies like RFID, IoT sensors, and artificial intelligence enable real-time monitoring, predictive analytics, and proactive decision-making to optimize inventory levels.
 With the right technology, you can level up your inventory management and utilize a wide range of strategies.

 So what do good inventory management strategies give for your business?
 Here are the benefits you get:

 But I can give you an example of one app that can help you both manage inventory and produce sales for your e-commerce business on Shopify!
-Here is Shopify store using a bulk order app to help increase sales:
+Here is the Shopify store using a bulk order app to help increase sales:

 You can see the app shows available variants in a customized display option.
 The store owner gets to choose how the product variants are displayed.
 Here, the customers of the store can choose how many variants they want to order.
 However, there is a catch.
-At the bottom you will notice there is a message stating: Total quantity must be at least 500.
+At the bottom, you will notice there is a message stating: Total quantity must be at least 500.
 This is the MOQ or minimum order quantity set on the product.
 If the customers don’t meet this minimum requirement, the add to order button will be grayed out and they won’t be able to select it.

 So how does this app help with inventory management strategies and improving sales?